 - If you don’t like plain water, try a water infuser.
 You can infuse your water with a variety of fruits and pregnancy-safe herbs.
 LA Organics Fruit Infuser Water Bottle is the one I like best.

 - Eat fruits and vegetables.
-They are a great way to stay hydrated, Watermelon, orange, and cucumber make great choices.
+They are a great way to stay hydrated, watermelon, orange, and cucumber make great choices.

-9. Quit smoking and stop drinking alcohol.
+9. Quit smoking and stop drinking alcohol during pregnancy.

 Smoking and drinking at any time during pregnancy can be harmful.
+Although this is included with our first-trimester pregnancy tips we hope this advice is fairly obvious as difficult as it may be.

 First-trimester pregnancy exposure is particularly concerning in terms of early development.